 You need to indicate before the auction whether your bids are business or private.
 You enter a billing address and a telephone number where you can be reached during the day.

-If you want to participate as a new bidder via the website, we may require a copy of a passport and a copy of a bank statement from private individuals.
-Sylvie's reserves the right to request a copy of a credit card from bidders from outside the EU.
+If you want to participate as a new bidder via the website, we may require a copy of both a passport as well as a bank statement.
+Sylvie's reserves the right to request a copy of a credit card from bidders outside the EU.

 Companies that bid via the website must send a copy of their company registration details.

-Sylvie's can bid for you in the room if you are unable to attend.
+Sylvie's can bid on your behalf in the room if you are unable to attend.
 You give your instructions in writing with the maximum amount per lot that you wish to offer.

 This service from Sylvie's is only possible as long as there is sufficient capacity to process your participation.

-These exceptional wines will be placed "in bond", which means that the payment of Belgian VAT and excise duties will be deferred.
+Having wines placed "in bond" means that the payment of Belgian VAT and excise duties is deferred.
 The bonded warehouse is located at a different location from the auction house.
 The bonded warehouse is double secured, fully air-conditioned and all-risk insured.

 In regular auctions, wines can be physically viewed in the air-conditioned showroom.
 For auctions with wines "in bond" this is not possible.
-Sylvie's only makes photos available for such auctions.
+Sylvie's only provides photos for such auctions.

-Payment is expected within 7 days, but in this case, Sylvie's will ask to see proof of bank transfer within 4 working days.
-If you cannot prove this, Sylvie's is free to offer the wines to other bidders, or to resell the wines outside the auction.
-This is done in coordination with the producer of the wines.
+Payment is expected within 7 days, but in this case, Sylvie's will ask to see proof of bank transfer within 5 working days.
+If you cannot prove this, Sylvie's is free to offer the wines to others or have you share in extra costs Sylvie's is forced to make as a result of your delay.

 Partial payments will not be accepted, unless the total is paid within one week.

-The results will be available online no later than the Wednesday after the auction.
-The results are in Euros and contain the hammer prices excluding commission and other costs.
+The results will be available online no later than the Wednesday after the auction on www.sylvies.be.
+The results are in Euros and contain the hammer prices excluding commission and other costs as well as hammer prices including commission.

 If you buy wines and sell them to third parties without already having taken ownership, you act on your own responsibility.
 Sylvie's is not liable for any consequential loss resulting from this.